KRMAssociatesInc/eHMP/adk/product/production/documentation/adk/getting-started.md

 ```

 ## How to build screens ##
-A screen is javascript file that returns a "screen config" object.
+A screen is a javascript file that returns a "screen config" object.
-To build a screen start off by creating a javascript file in the **"screens" directory** (follow lower camelCase naming convention) and then follow the steps for adding a screen config.
+To build a screen, start off by creating a javascript file in the **"screens" directory** (follow lower camelCase naming convention) then follow the steps for adding a screen config.

 > **Important**: The screen must also be added to the **screensManifest** _(/screens/ScreensManifest.js)_ by pushing new screen object to the screenManifest's **screens array** (example code below)
 > ```JavaScript